Modeling Interface

 • Show all:When there are elements in the hidden state, you can click Show all, then display all hidden elements.

-• Open the drawing:Open the drawing of the current document.
+• Open Drawing Document:Open the drawing of the current document.

-# Right click on datum
+# Right click on plane

 Right-click on the datum plane to bring up a list of shortcut functions, as follows: